jambonz/jambonz-docs/docs/jambones.md

 Each HTTP request that jambones makes to one of your callbacks will include (at least) the following query parameters:

 - callSid: a unique identifier for the call, in a [uuid](https://en.wikipedia.org/wiki/Universally_unique_identifier) format.
-- parentCallSid: the callSid of a parent call to this call, if any
 - applicationSid: a unique identifier for the jambones application controlling this call
 - accountSid: a unique identifier for the jambones account associated with the application
 - direction: the direction of the call, either 'inbound' or 'outbound'